 The didactic coursework includes basic medical science coursework in anatomy, physiology, biochemistry, pharmacology and pharmacotherapeutics, and microbiology.
 It also includes clinical preparatory coursework in clinical medicine, pediatrics, behavioral medicine, psychiatry, women's health, and emergency medicine and surgical principles.
 During the remaining 13.5 months, students rotate through seven required core clinical rotations and two elective rotations.

 The second-year clinical program is delivered at affiliated clinical sites and facilities.
 These sites are geographically and demographically diverse, reflecting the broad scope of practice opportunities that exist for PAs in the healthcare delivery system of this country.
 Sites include ambulatory practice settings, small and large office-based group practices, community and migrant health centers, inpatient settings involving large and small hospitals, as well as federal and state facilities.
 These sites are in urban, suburban, and rural communities.
-In addition, the program has established formal affiliations with clinical facilities and practitioners in a number of other states.
+In addition, the program has established formal affiliations with clinical facilities and practitioners in Arizona as well as a number of other states.
 As part of the clinical education phase of the program, students enrolled in the MWU PA Program will likely be assigned to clinical rotations that reflect this geographic and demographic diversity.
 Students are required to complete a minimum of one clinical rotation in a rural/medically-underserved community.